Blizzdex/ampel/README.md

 capabilities:
       - CAP_NET_BIND_SERVICE
 ```
-Now we have a Docker container running the Ampel, but we still need a Db to store the ampel color in, where does that come from?
+Now we have a Docker container running the Ampel, but we still need a Db to store the ampel color in, where do we find that?